Rittenhouse says Trump lawyer left him in jail to fundraise off his name

-Kyle Rittenhouse tells Tucker Carlson that Trump lawyer left him to languish in jail in order to fundraise off his name
+Kyle Rittenhouse tells Tucker Carlson that Trump lawyer left him to languish in jail to fundraise off his name

 Rittenhouse and his former attorney are also having a feud over who will receive $2m bail money